 Certain drugs, such as diuretics, boost the level of urine produced, causing an increased urge to urinate.
 If your loved one is on a prescription that boosts urine production, it is crucial to keep this in mind whenever the senior has to leave the house or is not close to a readily available bathroom.

-At Advanced Home Health Care, experts in senior home care in Burlington and surrounding areas, we understand how UTIs, senior incontinence, and other senior health issues can impact quality of life.
-Our highly trained Keokuk, IA home health care team provides a wide range of home care services throughout several Iowa counties, including mobility and toileting assistance, medication reminders, bathing and grooming assistance and more, to help your older loved one live his or her best life.
+At Advanced Home Health Care, experts in home health and memory care in Mt.
+Pleasant and surrounding areas, we understand how UTIs, senior incontinence, and other senior health issues can impact quality of life.
+Our highly trained Mt.
+Pleasant home health care team provides a wide range of home care services throughout several Iowa counties, including mobility and toileting assistance, medication reminders, bathing and grooming assistance and more, to help your older loved one live his or her best life.
 Reach out to us today online or at 800.791.7785 to learn more about our expert home care services.